sinatra/sinatra.github.com/maintenance-policy.markdown

 ### Patch version

-Basically bug fixes are mostly.
+Mostly bug fixes.
 However, a simple feature that does not break backward compatibility may be added.

 ### Minor version